codefresh-io/terraform-provider-codefresh/docs/data/step-types.md

 # Data Source: codefresh_step_types
-This data source allows to retrieve the latest published version of a step-types
+This data source allows to retrieve the published versions of a step-types

 ## Example Usage